medaminben/Sandbox/README.md

 - implementation of gcd function template
 - implementation of reducePoint function template which reduces a point to its gcd value
 - implementation of distance function template which return  the distance between 2 2D points using the Pythagorean formula.

+#### Codility
+[Codility](https://app.codility.com/programmers/trainings/) is a platform of technical assessment. in the library the solution to all public tasks in the programmer training page. all rights of concept of the execices is owned by Codility.